florian-ariasu/online-voting-platform/README.md

 > [!TIP]
 > ##### Gradle Integration with IntelliJ IDEA
-> The project includes the **Gradle Wrapper** (`gradle/wrapper` directory), allowing IntelliJ IDEA to recognise it as a Gradle project automatically.
-No additional plugins are required—just open the project and you can access Gradle tasks directly from the sidebar
+- The project includes the **Gradle Wrapper** (`gradle/wrapper` directory), allowing IntelliJ IDEA to recognise it as a Gradle project automatically.
+No additional plugins are required - just open the project and you can access Gradle tasks directly from the sidebar.

-#### Licence
+### Licence
 This project is licensed under the MIT Licence.
 See the [LICENCE](./LICENSE) file for further details.